 - Gain customer loyalty.

 - Reduces the cost of acquiring new customers.

 - Chances of high churn rate.

 - Must constantly innovate the product to retain subscribers.

-Wholesaling can be defined as purchasing goods directly from manufacturers at a discount price and then selling it to retail store owners in bulk for a comparatively higher price process but less than the retail price of products.
+Wholesaling can be defined as purchasing goods directly from manufacturers at a discount and then selling them to retail store owners in bulk for a comparatively higher price but less than the retail price of products.
 In return, they sell products to customers at retail prices.

-One thing to remember is that wholesale and warehouse are all concerned with the product’s volume.
-So you need to have a regular check on inventory, shipping, and other processes.
+One thing to remember is that wholesale and warehouse are concerned with the product’s volume.
+So you need to regularly check inventory, shipping, and other processes.

 Advantages of Wholesaling Business –